chilikasha/tinytools/docs/files/quicklook.md

 title: QuickLook
 ---

-MacOS has a nice feature of peeking into a file content in lightning speed by just pressing `Space`. [**QuickLook**](https://github.com/QL-Win/QuickLook) brings this feature to Windows.
+macOS has a nice feature of peeking into a file content in lightning speed by just pressing `Space`. [**QuickLook**](https://github.com/QL-Win/QuickLook) brings this feature to Windows.

 Highlights: